uswds/uswds-site/pages/documentation/migration-V3.md

   href: '#5-update-to-sass-module-syntax'
 - text: 6.
 Find which settings from your theme files you’ve customized.
   href: '#6-find-which-settings-from-your-theme-files-youve-customized'
-- text: Optimize your installation with component packages
+- text: 7.
+Optimize your installation with component packages
-  href: '#optimize-your-installation-with-component-packages'
+  href: '#7-optimize-your-installation-with-component-packages'
 ---

 ## Why migrate to USWDS 3.0?